ospocommunity/website/content/sessions/performance-1031.md

 Yibo has rich experience in software optimization, from libraries to complex workloads, from low level architecture specific optimization to high level algorithm improvement.

 Yibo is an active open source contributor.
-He is Apache Arrow PMC and SPDK maintainer for SPDK-CSI project.
+He is Apache Arrow PMC member and SPDK maintainer for SPDK-CSI project.
  <br><br>